Tornado Alley Has Moved: Are Your Home Insurance Rates Catching Up?

 Sorted by Mismatch Score, high to low.

-A positive Mismatch Score indicates a state where storm risk has grown faster than premiums reflect (underpriced for current risk).
-A negative score indicates a state where premiums are high relative to recent storm growth, often reflecting accumulated historical loss history.
+A positive Mismatch Score indicates a state where storm risk grew faster than premiums reflect (underpriced for current risk).
+A negative score indicates a state where premiums are high compared to recent storm growth, reflecting accumulated historical loss history.

 1